-The academic funding is applied toward your tuition, room and board, books, mandatory fees and some travel expenses.
+The academic funding is applied toward your tuition, room and board, books, mandatory fees, and some travel expenses.
 Plus, you’ll receive stipends, housing and travel allowances for the two summer internship experiences – one that will bring you to Washington, D.C., and another that will take you to a U.S. Embassy or Consulate abroad.

-- Be a U.S. citizen.
+- Be a U.S. citizen

-- Hold a minimum 3.2 GPA on a 4.0 scale at the time of the application, and maintain this GPA through participation in the program.
+- Hold a minimum 3.2 GPA on a 4.0 scale at the time of the application, and maintain this GPA through participation in the program

 When you are ready to apply, go to https://www.faitfellowship.org/how-to-apply/ to view the timeline, eligibility and application documents.